Voice chat is coming to Roblox – TechCrunch

 To moderate its sprawl of virtual worlds, Roblox uses a blend of automated scanning and a 3,000-person safety team of human reviewers.
 Like in any social network, players can report, block and mute other players to make their own experiences feel more comfortable.
 And because half of its player base is under 13, Roblox gives parents options on what kinds of age-appropriate experiences to allow and toggles for things like text chat.
 If voice chat ever makes its way to younger age groups, parents would be able to disable it altogether.

 Roblox’s under-13 crowd comprises a massive chunk of its user base, but a surprising number of older kids and young adults hang out there too.
-According to the company, 50 percent of its users are over the age of 13 and it’s seeing the most explosive user growth among 17 to 24-year-olds.
+According to the company, 50% of its users are over the age of 13 and it’s seeing the most explosive user growth among 17- to 24-year-olds.
 Roblox is attracting new users, but its core users are also growing up and the company knows it needs to grow alongside them.

 Whether voice chat ever rolls out for younger users or not, Roblox seems well aware that keeping a virtual environment with voice chat feeling safe and friendly is a steep challenge.
 The company plans to rely on user-initiated reporting as voice rolls out and it’s exploring other tools that could bolster those efforts.
 The company is looking at a few different tools, including automatically recording a snippet of conversation just prior to a user being reported as a way to capture bad behavior for reviewers.
 It’s also interested in expanding reputation systems that automatically restrict users who have a certain number of strikes against them.